chrispk-com/staging-chrispk-com/_drafts/2018-07-23-dalmatia-croatia.markdown

 categories: 35mm
 album: 2018-07-dalmatia-croatia
 excerpt: >
-  See photos from Soundwave (a music festival held at the Tisno Garden in Croatia), Tisno (the closest nearby town), Hvar and Zadar which were taken as part of a 12 day roadtrip through adriatic countries Croatia and Bosnia.
+  See photos from Soundwave 10: The Final Wave (a music festival held in 2018 at the Tisno Garden in Croatia), the nearby town called Tisno, Hvar Islabd and Zadar which were taken as part of a 12 day roadtrip through adriatic countries, Croatia and Bosnia.
 ---
 {% assign album = site.data.albums[page.album] %}

-These photos needed considerably more colour correct than normal.

 {% include print_album_image.html album_index=0 %}

 [Hvar Island][hvar-island]{% include anchor-attributes.html %}.

-This shot overlooks the islands main town, also called [Hvar][hvar-town]{% include anchor-attributes.html %}.
+This shot overlooks the islands main settlement, a port town also called [Hvar][hvar-town]{% include anchor-attributes.html %}.

 There are a couple of nightclubs on the island, Pink Champagne and Carpe Diem.
 We made the mistake of going to Pink Champagne.
-It was pretty much as trashy as the name suggests (not that I have a huge problem with that) but didn't really have anything else to offer.
+It was as trashy as the name suggests (not that I have a huge problem with that) but didn't really have anything else to offer.

-Carpe Diem, in retrospect, was where we should have gone.
-Not actually on the island, Carpe Diem was a beach/club that you had to take a boat to get to.
-We did visit what I believe to be Carpe Diem's associated bar on the mainland (also called Carpe Diem).
-The music there was different but surpirsingly good - I have distinct memories of listing to Opus by Eric Pritz and not knowing what was going on.
+[Carpe Diem][carpe-diem-hvar]{% include anchor-attributes.html %}, in retrospect, was where we should have gone.
+Not actually on the island of Hvar, Carpe Diem was a club which a required a boat ride to reach.
+Writing this over 6 months later I stillm experience some FOMO thinking about it.

+Whilst on Hvar we did visit Carpe Diem's associated bar (also called Carpe Diem) which was on the mainland.
+The music there was unexpected - I have distinct memories of hearing [Opus by Eric Pritz][opus-eric-pritz]{% include anchor-attributes.html %} and it's never ending crescendo for the first time whilst wandering around drink in hand.
-Writing this over 6 months later I can still visualize and experience FOMO thinking of what Carpe Diem could have been.

 {% include print_album_image.html album_index=1 %}